-We as we reached the western side of the mountains, traveling the ruins of the Old Roads, we came across the signs of an outpost called The Duchy of Ash.
+As we reached the western side of the mountains, traveling the ruins of the Old Roads, we came across the signs of an outpost called The Duchy of Ash.
 The Duchy stretches a good distance through various valleys in the mountains.
 The checkpoint on the road was cautious, and well-armed, but they were not unkind.
 When I explained I was a chronicler from the Hollow Mountain Library they agreed to escort me and my companions to the Ducal seat of government.

 The Duke of Ash, Kendry Call, lives in a pre-fall castle.
 The place was once named Biltmore and was miraculously lacking in damage from the walking of the gods.
 The years and living have damaged it over the past 800 years, but it is an old stone structure and what has been damaged has been rebuilt.
 I confess the sight of it was impressive and sad in equal measures.
 The Duke and his family lived there, with a village which shares its name that was built up around it.